-• For EC2 instances where you preconfigured an admin user password, enter that password here.
-For more information, see "Launching a Virtual Machine Instance" on page 27.
+- For EC2 instances where you preconfigured an admin user password, enter that password here.
+For more information, see "Launching a Virtual Machine Instance" on page 27. - For EC2 instances where you did not preconfigure an admin user password, EC2 generates a random password for you.